tjira/acorn/docs/pages/mollerplessetperturbationtheory.md

 Møller--Plesset Perturbation Theory is a quantum mechanical method used to improve the accuracy of electronic structure calculations within the framework of Hartree--Fock theory.
 It involves treating electron-electron correlation effects as a perturbation to the reference Hartree--Fock wave function.
 The method is named after its developers, physicists C. Møller and M. S. Plesset.
 By systematically including higher-order corrections, Møller--Plesset Perturbation Theory provides more accurate predictions of molecular properties compared to the initial Hartree--Fock approximation.

-## Theory of the Pertrubative Approach
+## Theory of the Perturbative Approach

 As for the Hartree--Fock method, we start with the Schrödinger equation in the form